isovector/cornelis/README.md

 }
 ```

-Make sure to enable using a global binary in your vim config.
+Make sure you enable the global binary option in your vim config.
+Since `/nix/store` is immutable cornelis will fail when `nvim-hs` tries to run stack, which it will do if the global binary option isn't enabled.

 #### Use global binary instead of stack